 - Anxiety (e.g., panic, generalized anxiety, social anxiety, procrastination and worry, OCD, phobias, post-traumatic stress disorder)

-- Mood (e.g., depression and bipolar disorder)
+- Mood (e.g., depression)

 - Sleep (insomnia and nightmares)